Storms, flagging pumps and a fire put New Orleans at risk of flooding

 "I want to assure the people of New Orleans that we’re doing all we can to shore up our drainage system and we will not relent in this effort," Landrieu said in an early afternoon press conference.

-With the National Weather Service forecasting rainfall Thursday and Friday and the city estimating that two inches of rain over an hour could lead to major flooding — not unheard of during a New Orleans summer storm — Landrieu urged residents to “take necessary actions to protect person and property.”
+With the National Weather Service forecasting rain Thursday and Friday and the city estimating that two inches of rain over an hour — the same amount that fell on parts of the city on Saturday — could lead to major flooding, Landrieu urged residents to "take necessary actions to protect person and property."

 Louisiana Gov. John Bel Edwards declared a state of emergency "out of an abundance of caution" after the announcement.
 The state is expected to equip the city with two additional generators, and Edwards said he will deploy the Louisiana National Guard if necessary.